Samuel29590/MolTimeTravel/README.md

 And in redo on the contrary with undo we interpret the creations and deletions of the same step which is restored (For example if we redo step X , we will replay the creation and deletion of step X).

 ![redo](https://user-images.githubusercontent.com/64481702/176385734-b2bc4b42-5df8-4f17-8deb-1dd444c43bfc.png)

+#### Activation and passivation of components

+This is exactly the same process as for creations and deletions.
+During the undo, the activations are played in passivation and the passivations in activations, with always a shift step.
+And for the redo, no change just a replay.

 #### Values of components